 If you find yourself obsessed with succulents, welcome to the club!
 They’re the perfect plants for both beginners and experienced gardeners alike – and trust me – you CAN’T say that about all plants.
 If you crave a low-maintenance garden that’s full of color, texture, and interesting aesthetic, then succulents are your best option.
 Searching the internet, you will find there’s quite a lot more to succulents than you might think.
 Different types, how to care for them, and how to grow them.
-With this guide to growing succulents, you’ll be caring for them in no time.
+With this handy-dandy guide, you’ll be caring for your succulents in no time.

 What Exactly Is A Succulent?

 Succulents are a popular plant, but you might be wondering: what exactly are they?
 Succulents are plants that store water in their leaves and stems, which is what makes them tolerant to dry weather and why they’re so low-maintenance.
 They come in a variety of different sizes, shapes, and colors.
 Succulents are also known for being independent plants that don’t like to be fussed with, so they’re the perfect plants for gardening beginners or those with a tendency to – admit it, we’ve all been there – neglect their plants.
 While succulents are indeed low-maintenance, they still need a few things to live and grow.

 No matter where you live or what climate you’re in, it’s easy to grow succulents in your home.
 Avoid placing them near vents, dark corners, and electronics.
 You can place them just about anywhere else as long as they have the right type of soil and some sunshine.
 They look perfect on a windowsill!

 - Containers with drainage – terra cotta pots are the best for beginners.
 If you’re using anything else, make sure there’s a drainage hole at the bottom.

 - Succulent friendly soil – your soil should contain quarter-inch particles and promote drainage.

 - A watering tool – use a tool that will deliver water directly to the soil.
 Avoid using a spray bottle.